kfahn22/animalpose/Animal Pose Dataset/README.md

 [Paper](Cross-Domain Adaptation for Animal Pose Estimation)

 This paper uses both pose-labeled human data and a (much smaller) pose-labeled animal dataset combined with a box-labeled animal dataset.
 The idea is that there are skeletal similarites between the humans and animals that can be leveraged to improve model performance for animal pose estimation.
-They also generate "psuedo" labels for similar (four legged) animal domains not included in the dataset.
+They also generate "psuedo" labels for similar (four-legged) animal domains not included in the dataset.

+Citation

+@inproceedings{cao2019cross,
+  title={Cross-domain adaptation for animal pose estimation}, author={Cao, Jinkun and Tang, Hongyang and Fang, Hao-Shu and Shen, Xiaoyong and Lu, Cewu and Tai, Yu-Wing}, booktitle={Proceedings of the IEEE/CVF International Conference on Computer Vision}, pages={9498--9507}, year={2019}
+}

 ## Potential Annotation Tools